glitterB/teaching-python/src/module-1.md

 ```
 In python, data types include integer (`int`, ex. **2**), string (`str`, ex. **'2'** or **"2"**) and real number (**float**, ex. **2.0**).

->In `Python`, we can interchange one data type with another using in built function
+>In `Python`, we can interchange one data type with another using in built functions. <br>
 >`int()`→ Converting to Integer <br>
 >`float()` → Converting to floating point i.e. real number <br>
 >`str()` → Converting to string or text